|

 #L99.101

-Samuel Field was a delegate to the convention to ratify the Constitution of the United States.
+Samuel Field of Deerfield, Massachusetts, was a lawyer and delegate to the convention to ratify the U.S. Constitution, and also did other work, like many men of his time.

 |